Top Takeaways of the HEALS Act

 Texas Department of Health and Human Services

-The Texas Department of State Health Services is working closely with the Centers for Disease Control and Prevention in monitoring the new coronavirus disease 2019 (COVID‑19) that is causing an outbreak of respiratory illness worldwide.
+The Texas Department of State Health Services is working closely with the Centers for Disease Control and Prevention in monitoring COVID‑19.
 You can find the current Texas case count on their News Updates page.

 Texas Workforce Commission